systelab/systelab-preferences/README.md

 npm install systelab-preferences --save
 ```

-## Local, Session or Preferences
+## Local, Session or Memory
 For SessionStorage, changes are only available per window (or tab in browsers like Chrome and Firefox).
 Changes made are saved and available for the current page, as well as future visits to the site on the same window.
 Once the window is closed, the storage is deleted.

 Data stored in LocalStorage persists until explicitly deleted.
 Changes made are saved and available for all current and future visits to the site.

-On the other side, Preferences are only available inside your application.
+On the other side, data stored in MemoryStorage is only available inside your application.

 ## How to use the library
 In order to use this library you must import the module SystelabPreferencesModule.
 Remember to import SystelabPreferencesModule.forRoot() in your application module.

-After injecting a PreferencesService or a SessionStorageService or a LocalStorageService instance in your classes, you can work with the preferences by calling the following methods:
+After injecting a PreferencesService or a SessionStorageService or a LocalStorageService or a MemoryStorageService instance in your classes, you can work with the preferences by calling the following methods:

+For SessionStorageService, LocalStorageService and MemoryStorageService use:

 ```javascript
 public clear()